MinaProtocol/mina/rfcs/0019-storing-client-data.md

   Sql.commit sql
 ```

 We can also use `RPC_parallel` to ensure that the daemon will die if the archive process will die and vice versa using RPC parallel.

+### API Process

+When a client wants to make a query, it will communicate with another process, the API process.
+Having the API process would offload many asynchronous tasks that the daemon has to perform since it will mainly make queries to the the database.
+The positive effect of having an API process is that it allows other developers to make modifications to queries without having to change the inner works of the daemon or the archive process.
+For example,this modification would enable users to query data using RPC serialization or Haxl rather than using GraphQL.
+This also gives us the opprotunity to use services such as Hasura that converts SQL schemas to Graphql schemas to make writing API commands very concise.

+The API process will also make subscription to changes in the daemon and changes in the database.
+The various subscriptions will be discussed in a later part of this RFC.

+The following section will describe SQL queries to make complicated queries.

-#### Client Queries
+## Queries

-When a client wants to make a query, it will talk to the daemon's GraphQL server.
-The server will service any commands involving in-memory data structures of the daemon (i.e. `transition_frontier`, `transaction_pool`).
-It will also send SQL calls to the database.
-There shouldn't be much of a performance issue if the API calls are being sent to the daemon since most of the queries involving the in-memory data structures are O(1) and we asynchronously wait for databases to perform SQL calls.

-In the future, we can offload these API queries on another process if the queries significantly slow down the performance of the daemon.
-This API process will run its own server taking client calls.
-It will talk to the daemon through Graphql.
-The API process will make direct SQL calls to the database and present it to the client.
-The following subsections will describe queries how to use the databases to make complicated queries:

-#### Transaction_status
+### Transaction_status

 This service can tell us the consensus status of transaction as well as if it is snarked or not.
 The consensus status is based on which blocks that they are in.
 The snarked status is based on the `ledger_proof_nonce` of the blocks that they are in as well as the `ledger_proof_nonce` of the best tip.
 Below is the SQL query that can help us compute the status of a transaction: